 - Handle foster child training and discipline with kindness and understanding of the child's age, development, and past experiences. - Not deprive a foster child of food as a punishment.
-(A child could be denied dessert or another treat, but meals shall not be withheld as a punishment.) - Not subject a foster child to verbal abuse, threats, or derogatory remarks about the child or the child's family.
-Children entering care may have esteem issues.
+(Meals shall not be withheld as a punishment.) - Not subject a foster child to verbal abuse, threats, or derogatory remarks about the child or the child's family.
 Foster parents must not make demeaning remarks about the child or the child's family that have a direct impact on the child's self-esteem and identity.

-- Not use corporal punishment.
+- Not use corporal punishment on a foster child or in the presence of a foster child.
 Restraints shall not be used as a form of discipline.
 Reasonable physical force may only be used to restrain a child in order to prevent:

 - Injury to the child.

 - Injury to others.

 - The destruction of property.